KKBhati07/MarketMate/README.md

 # Market Mate

-Market Mate is an online marketplace application, designed to facilitate buying and selling of various products.
+Market Mate is an online marketplace application similar to OLX, designed to facilitate buying and selling of various products.

 ## Features